kailashchivhe/Fetch/README.md

 **UI Layer:**

 * The UI is built using Jetpack Compose, providing a declarative and modern approach to UI development.
-* Also uses dynamic colors devices android 12 and above.
+* Also uses dynamic color for devices Android 12 and above.

 ## Libraries and Technologies